scacela/oci-lakehouse-pipeline/README.md

 	8. Choose the option for `Customized Scopes`, and then click `Download Token`.
 This will initiate the download of a token file to your local machine called `tokens.tok`.
 	9. Open `tokens.tok` from your download location, using a text editor, and from its contents, copy to your clipboard the string of characters represented as `<VALUE>` in: `{"app_access_token":"<VALUE>"}`
 	10. On your first tab, paste the contents of your clipboard into the `OAC IDCS Access Token` field.

 6. When you are finished editing your variables in the `Configure Variables` section, click `Next` to proceed to the `Review` section.
 7. Select the checkbox for `Run Apply`, and click `Create`.
 8. You can monitor the deployment by monitoring the `Logs` window.
-Once the resources in the stack have been provisioned, you can access your resources by following the steps available in the dropdown below.
+Once the resources in the stack have been provisioned, you can access your resources by following these sub-steps:
 \
 \
 	<b>Access Your Resources</b>